risc0/zirgen/zirgen/docs/03_Building_a_Fibonacci_Circuit.md

 ```

 Next, we need to tell Bazel about our new circuit, and tell it how to build our
 project.
-Create a `Build.bazel` file in the same directory as our new circuit
+Create a `BUILD.bazel` file in the same directory as our new circuit
 source file, with these contents:

 ```